GAIR-NLP/auto-j/README.md

 ### Scenarios

-One major part of data construction is the definition for different scenarios and hand-written criteria for each of them to guide the evaluation.
+One major part of data construction is the definition of different scenarios and hand-written criteria for each of them to guide the evaluation.

 #### Definition